Shivam60/Networking/README.md

 # Networking

-It is a simple library which can be used to transfer files between two system over network such as hotspot The work is on going and the present speed that the library gives is around 2.5-3 MBPS over a 2.4/5Ghz wifi hotspot.
+It is a simple library which can be used to transfer files between two system over network such as wifi hotspot.
+The work is on going and the present speed that the library gives is around 2.5-3 MBPS over a 2.4Ghz/5Ghz wifi hotspot.
-Future work is to form a

 ## Getting Started
+Make sure python is installed

 ### Prerequisites

 Nothing as of now.
 All libraries are pre installed in python 3.

 ### Installing

-For now just download the zip file and run the client to create client connection by modifying the ip addres and port in client.
-Same to be done in Server address too. put the file to be sent in the current directory and change the file name in client side.
+In the following order:
+-> on node which has to download

+--> make a folder with server
+--> open server.py
+--> modify the localhost to your ip address, port number to any free port --> serv_directory with value of server folder path (inside quotes)

+run server.py

+-> on node which has to upload

+--> make a folder with client
+--> open client.py
+--> modify the localhost to server ip address, port number to any free port --> client_directory with value of server folder path (inside quotes)

+run client.py

 ## Running the tests